 What is Cord Blood Banking?

 Cord blood banking is simply the process of collecting cord blood and then storing the stem cells in a bank for use at a later date.
-Our laboratory is held to high standards to ensure the quality of the cord blood units we are storing within our facility.
+Upstate Cord Blood Bank's laboratory is held to high standards to ensure the quality of the cord blood units we are storing within our facility.
 Quality units = more patients treated!

 What Cord Blood Banking Can Do